Are you an artist wanting to sell art online to make some extra income? You’ve come to the right place!

 5: Market your products

-This is where a lot of artists struggle because, well, we’re artists not business or marketing professionals!
+This is where a lot of artists struggle because we’re not necessarily business or marketing professionals!

 - Share your products and artwork on social media.
 Create an Instagram, Twitter, and/or Facebook page dedicated to your art.
 Ideally, choose one you use frequently so it’s not a burden to learn or use daily.
 Check out my post on 25+ Instagram Post Ideas for Artists for some inspiration.

-- You may consider building a website, which can be a hub if you sell on multiple platforms.
+- You may also consider building a website, which can be a hub if you sell on multiple platforms.
 It could be a blog or just a portfolio of your work.

-- To dive deeper into marketing, watch tutorials on YouTube or try Skillshare to hone your business skills or even artistic skills as your business grows.
+- Learn basic marketing skills.
+To dive deeper into marketing, watch tutorials on YouTube or Skillshare to hone your business skills or even artistic skills as your business grows.

 There is a lot to learn on the business side, but don’t neglect your art!

 Consistently create new designs so you can figure out what works and what doesn’t, then make more of what resonates with your audience.

 Consistency is key!